Javszs/JobBridge/README.md

 * 👥 Dual User Roles: Separate flows for **Applicants (Job Seekers)** and **Recruiters (Employers)**.

-🛠️ Tech Stack
+🛠️ Tech Stack Used

-* Frontend: React Native
+* Frontend: Ionic React Typescript

-* Framework: Expo
+* Framework: Ionic

-* Navigation: React Navigation (Native Stack)

-* State Management: (TBD - e.g. Redux / Context API)

-* Backend: (Firebase / Node.js + Express - to be finalized)
+* Backend: (Supabase / Node.js - to be finalized)

 🚀 How to Run Locally